 Especially of interest are new analytical approaches and tools for handling amorphous, hardto-define, or long-standing problems, or applying existing techniques in areas that are usually considered to be more qualitative.
+Studies and applications that support this year's theme of "supporting a balanced modern and ready nation" are of particular interest.
 Existing analytical techniques include mathematical modeling, statistical analyses, stochastic or deterministic optimization, forecasting, and simulation.
-We welcome analyses or analytical tools that are completed work, particularly those with demonstrated impact, as well as work in progress-often the best aspect of the sessions is discussion, questions and feedback from your peers.
+We welcome analyses or analytical tools that are completed work, particularly those with demonstrated impact, as well as "work in progress" often the best aspect of the sessions is discussion, questions and feedback from your peers.